 When you’re transplanting, follow these steps to complete the process of weed cloning:

-- Fill your pots with soil
+- Fill your pots with high-quality soil.

-- Moisten the soil so that it’s firm once the clone sits in it
+- Moisten the soil so that it’s firm once the clone sits in it.

-- Drain the excess water from the soil
+- Drain the excess water from the soil.

 - Dig a cavity up to two inches deep.
-It can be deeper, depending on the root size of the clones
+It can be deeper, depending on the root size of the clones.

 - Place the clones in the hole and gently rearrange the soil until the clone sits steadily in its place.

-Cloning in Water
+Marijuana Cloning in Water

 If you’re wondering how to clone marijuana in water, we will see that here in this section.
 Surprisingly, cloning in water is much easier than in other mediums.
 It’s the cheapest way to get more clones.